 Click this link to visit our conference webpage to find out more.

-Please see click on the document below to download and view this framework.
+Please click on the link below to download and view this framework.

 A consultation exercise took place in 2015 as part of the Welsh Government Strategy update.
 A large number of autistic people, parent carers, and professionals responded and this help shape and inform the updated strategy and the work of the National Team.
 A copy of the summary report findings can be found below.